-Keto’s Promising Effects on Blood Glucose
+Keto’s Promising Effects on Blood Glucose Levels

-One convincing study from 2016 found that a low carb diet improved blood glucose levels and helped with weight loss in adults suffering from type 2 diabetes[*].
+One convincing study from 2016 found that a low carb diet improved blood glucose levels and helped with weight loss in adults suffering from Type 2 diabetes[*].

-By the end of the 10-week, low carb study, nearly 60% of the 262 type 2 diabetics reduced their diabetes medication or stopped taking it altogether.
+By the end of the 10-week, low-carb study, nearly 60% of the 262 Type 2 diabetics reduced their diabetes medication or stopped taking it altogether.

 The Diabetes Prevention Program conducted a study that followed 1,079 people with prediabetes.
 The results showed that 58% were able to prevent the progression of diabetes simply through losing weight and changing their diet[*].

-Participants also lost an average of 19 pounds each, their triglyceride levels decreased by 41% and their blood sugar levels decreased by 16%[*].
+Participants also lost an average of 19 pounds, their triglyceride levels decreased by 41%, blood pressure levels improved, and their blood sugar levels decreased by 16%[*].

 So clearly, eating more fat doesn’t make you fat!
 In fact, it can have quite the opposite effect and help you lose weight and regulate hormones when you also cut carbs.

-What Happened to Saturated Fats Being Bad for You?
+Isn’t Saturated Fat Bad for You?

 Many people are hesitant to follow the ketogenic diet because of its relatively high saturated fat content — and we all know how much saturated fat has been villainized over the past few decades.